 |Transaction Type||Option||Difference sales and cost values|

 |Date||Date Only||Reporting Date|

-To provide easy monthly reporting and to avoid having to deal with mass data over time, we also added a Reporting entity where all financial detail records are grouped together by the date.
-For better overview we added Excel templates providing Pivot reports based on the data.
+To provide easy monthly reporting and to avoid having to deal with mass data over time, we also added a reporting entity where all financial detail records are grouped by the date.
+For better a overview, we added Excel templates providing Pivot reports based on the data.